Payment technology

 A payment services provider handles and processes credit and debit card transactions, payment approvals and transfers of money between an on-site buyer, his credit card network and his seller.

-Payment gateways are specialized websites where cardholder information can be gathered for payment authorisation.
+Payment gateways are specialized websites where cardholder information can be gathered for payment authorization.

 Some payment services companies have their own payment gateways and secure integration with checkouts across multiple eCommerce platforms.